nmusatti/packer-centos7/README.md

 To build the `vbga` base box, replace `bare` with `vbga` in the commands above.

 This project was derived from the templates available in the [packer-templates](https://github.com/maier/packer-templates) project.
+A sibling [packer-centos8](https://github.com/nmusatti/packer-centos8) project may be used to build CentOS 8 boxes.